 The first Interdisciplinary Corruption Research Forum is in the books.
-On the 17th & 18th of June 2016, the Volkshotel in Amsterdam hosted the first interdisciplinary corruption research forum “How to research corruption?” that brought together corruption researchers from over 22 countries.
+On the 17th & 18th of June 2016, the Volkshotel in Amsterdam hosted the first interdisciplinary corruption research forum “How to research corruption?”.
+The two day event brought together corruption researchers from over 22 countries.
 It marked the start of a journey that brings together academics, practicioners accross different disciplines to understand and research corruption!

 If you are interested in a detailed summary of the ICR Forum Amsterdam, please download the conference proceedings here.